zulip/zulip/docs/subsystems/settings.md

   `zproject/settings.py` and `zproject/test_extra_settings.py`.

-* `zproject/test_extra_settings.py` has the (default) settings used for the Zulip tests (both backend and Casper), which are applied on top of the development environment settings.
+* `zproject/test_extra_settings.py` has the (default) settings used for the Zulip tests (both backend and Puppeteer), which are applied on top of the development environment settings.

 When adding a new server setting to Zulip, you will typically add it